No Smoking Warning Letter to Tenant

 Dear Mr. John,

-When I rented the apartment out to you, I clearly mentioned the rules of living in my building.
+When I rented the apartment out to you, I mentioned the rules of living in my building.
 I have made and want everyone to adhere to these rules, as they benefit all the tenants and make the environment a comfortable one to live in.
-Before signing the contract, I informed you that you cannot smoke within the building.
-However, I have received various complaints from your neighbors; some have smelled smoke from your apartment, while others have been disturbed when the fire alarm in the building went off.
+Before signing the contract, I informed you that you could not smoke within the building.

 I tried to warn you so many times verbally, but the complaints have not stopped, which has forced me to write this warning letter.
-After this letter, if you will not change your habit of smoking inside the building, I will have to cancel the contract and you have to empty the place.
+After this letter, if you do not change your habit of smoking inside the building, I will have to cancel the contract, and you have to empty the place.
 Just to clarify, I can do that by giving you a one-week notice period, as per the terms stated in the contract.

 I do not intend to make you uncomfortable, so I am certain that you will follow the rules from now on.
 If you want, you can smoke outside the building.